Leonlit/blog/content/portfolio/Just-testing-copy/index.md

 ---
-title: Just testing the navigation for blog post - copy
+title: Testing the project section's post positioning
 date: "2015-05-29T22:40:32.169Z"
-description: I'll need to test the navigation between two types
+description: Testing the positioning between projects
 postType: "project"
 website: ["github","www.github.com"]
 thumbnail: "./leon.png"
+thumbnail_attr: ["Designed by rawpixel.com", "https://www.freepik.com/"]
 ---

-since there's two different section for this blog, I'll need to test the navigation between two types
+This post is used to test the positioning of the element.
+Well that's just how flex works lol